carlosivanr/intro_to_R/README.md

 - [Install RStudio](https://www.rstudio.com/products/rstudio/download/#download)

 **Install Packages** \
-When installing R, you are getting a "base" version.
+When installing R, you are getting a base version with a set of built-in functions.
 We can add features and functionality to R by installing and then loading packages.
+These packages will have additional functions and some will have built-in data sets to practice on.

 - Open RStudio
 - Click on the "Console" tab in the left hand pane of RStudio